danwing/cidfi/draft-wing-cidfi.md

 This document requests IANA to register the new DNS SVCB "_cidfi-aware" in the "DNS Service Bindings (SVCB)" registry available at {{IANA-SVCB}}.

+## New STUN Attribute {#iana-stun}

+This document requests IANA to register the new STUN attribute "CIDFI-NONCE" in the "STUN Attributes" registry available at {{IANA-STUN}}.

 --- back